 It is similar to the hospital: the help is available, but the person who needs the help must access it.
 Many, if not most, of the people who live in unrepentant sin are elusive.
 They are not part of a local church, which puts the local church at a disadvantage.
 Their unwillingness to change is a dilemma.

-I have never met a person who truly wanted to change, who could not change.
-If a wicked person wants to stop his sinfulness, there is enough power in the transformative Gospel, with or without the local church, for him to do that.
+I have never met a person who truly wanted to change, who could not transform.
+If a wicked person wants to stop his sinfulness, there is enough power in the transformative gospel, with or without the local church, for him to do that.

 If you are in an abusive situation, do not keep silent.
 Find a way to speak out; go for help.
 Our ministry has been a refuge and a lifeline to many people who have found no other place to turn.